 What does your name mean?

 The trees are grown in sustainability managed European forests.
-All the wood is from naturally occurring trees and farming does not take away from other agricultural land uses or deforestation unlike many materials sourced from other areas in the world.
+All the wood is from naturally occurring trees and does not take away from other agricultural land uses or deforestation unlike many materials sourced from other areas in the world.
+Our raw material supplier primarily uses timber generated from small trees that are a natural by-product of managed forests and from parts of larger trees which are unsuitable for other higher grade uses, such as furniture.
+The production is completed in the most sustainable way possible, and our suppliers have specific goals to continue to improve their environment footprint.
 In addition, all pulp production is totally chlorine free and any solvents that are used in the making of the fibres are 90% recovered and reused.
-The yarn is then transported to Italy to be made into fabric at factories that use renewable energy sources.
+The pulp production takes place in Europe and is then transported to Italy to be made into fabric at factories that use renewable energy sources.
 The fabric is cut and finished with sustainable cotton threads in Italy and finally shipped to the HQ of Sirimiri.

 Our raw material supplier primarily uses timber generated from small trees that are a natural by-product of managed forests and from parts of larger trees which are unsuitable for other higher grade uses such as furniture.
 The production is completed in the most sustainable way possible and our suppliers have specific goals to continue to improve their environment footprint.
 One kilogram of cotton - equivalent to the weight of a shirt and pair of jeans - can take as much as 10,000–20,000 litres of water to produce.
 Our supplier uses roughly 1/10th of that quantity.
 Unlike fully synthetic fabrics, Our fibres are biodegradable.
 This means, any linen made with from these fibres will return to the earth in our lifetime (but not of course during your use of the product), whereas synthetic products like Polyester take hundreds of years to break down.
 Lastly, our products are finished with buttons made from corozo seeds making them 100% sustainable and biodegradable.